July 17, 2054. Friday. 9:30 am.

 “Same,” said Kiyro.

 “If you don’t mind.
-I’d like to friend you?”
+I’d like to be friends with you?”

 “Sure.
 I was thinking about getting your contact info as well.”